Hospitality Management Department

 Our Courses and Career Opportunities

-Specialized courses in this program help you select a particular field for a career specialization.
-Our students have had work experience at Walt Disney World, the Waldorf Astoria, Radisson Hotels and Spirit Cruises as well as at a myriad of other restaurants, lodging and tourism businesses including:
+Specialized courses in this program help you select a career in hospitality industry.
+Our students have had work experience at Grand Hyatt New York, the Waldorf Astoria, Hyatt and Spirit Cruises as well as at a myriad of other restaurants, lodging and tourism businesses including:

 - Convention and meetings management

 - Lodging operations management

 - Tourism planning

 We prepare students for careers in food service, lodging, resorts, convention planning, travel and tours, cruise lines, theme parks, event management and much more.